glankk/n64/README.md

 ## Prerequisites
-You'll need to have these packages installed: `wget tar make diffutils texinfo gcc g++ lua5.3 jansson libusb-1.0`.
+You'll need to have these packages installed: `wget tar make diffutils texinfo gcc g++ lua5.3 jansson libusb-1.0 libgmp`.
 See Installation, step 4.
 If you want to use the included `luapatch` program with BizHawk, you should set the `EMUDIR` environment variable to the path to your BizHawk installation.

 ## Installation
 ### Prebuilt Package (WSL or Debian-based Linux systems)